 It is a sad day for many of us who have known Dr. John Stanley.
 It was 1976 and I was just transferred from Karnataka Section, Bangalore to North Kerala Section, Moospet Road, Trichur, Kerala.
-When I reached there I was told that John Stanley who was studying B.Com. in Trivandrum and was working as an accountant on weekends, had taken their books to Bangalore for audit.
-He brought the books back to the office after the audit and that was the first time I met him.
+When I reached there I was told that John Stanley who was studying B.Com. in Trivandrum and was working as accountant on weekends, had taken their books to Bangalore for audit.
+He brought the books back to office after the audit and that was the first time I met him.
 We took a bus to Trichur town and we had dinner at a restaurant.
 Soon after, I joined Spicer and I met him occasionally at the SERVSDA office in Madras.
 Our paths crossed more often when he moved to the Division Office in Salisbury Park, Pune.
 He taught Business Law at Spicer after completing his Law degree from Symbiosis Institute.
-During that time we discussed doing Chartered Accountancy but gave up after finding that the same exams fell on Sabbaths every year.
+During that time we discussed about doing Chartered Accountancy but gave up after finding that the same exams fell on Sabbaths every year.
 He went on to do his Company Secretary course and Doctoral Studies all while working full time.
-Afterwards, we went our separate ways and the next time I met him was in 2009, when I was working for ADRA International as an Auditor.
+Afterwards we went our separate ways and the next time I met him was in 2009, when I was working for ADRA International as an Auditor.
 He had joined the GC Audit committee and was attending their meeting.
 We talked for some time.
 It was a Friday and we had lunch together at Woodlands and I took him back to Marriots where he was staying.
 I admire John Stanley for his great sense of perception.
 He had the uncanny ability to grasp complex issues and come up with meticulous ways to solve them.
 He was very organized both in his official work and personal life.
 He was very intelligent, very knowledgeable and hard working.
-He gave that freely to whoever came to him seeking his advice and counsel.
+He gave that freely to whomever came to him seeking his advice and counsel.
 He used the power of his position, whether in the Division office or in Manipal Medical Group to help people in need.
-He lived a true Christian life.
+He lived a true christian life.
 All the people he touched in his life will sorely miss him.
 Rest in peace John Stanley, for the resurrection morning when Jesus will come and take his faithful home.

 By Raveenth Benny

 I’m sorry to have lost my greatest mentor.
-I worked with him in Southern Asia Division as an accountant and he was the Assistant Treasurer.
-The kindest & loving person I knew.
+I worked with him in Southern Asia Division as accountant and he was the Assistant treasurer.
+The most kind & loving person I knew.
 When my dad died, I quit college and worked at Southern Asia Division as a cashier.
 Dr. John Stanley who I called Sare encouraged me to go back and finish it.
 He put forward a challenge to me one day asking me if I could bring the division’s account up to date because they were behind by two years.
 He asked me to work night and attend college during the day so I could earn some money as well as attend college.
 In 6 months I had the accounts up to date and he was pleased with my results.
 I have had a lot of day to day experiences with him including the time the two of us ate all three meals together at Mr. Melvin’s place with Nirmala cooking for us.
 Whenever I had ups and downs, it was Stanley who I called for advice.
 When I met him after he received his Doctorate, I said, Sare, “What should I call you”, he smiled.
-He was one of the kindest hearted and honest people I knew.
+He was one of the most kind hearted and honest people I knew.

 By Kurian (Eddy) George